Majors/Minors

 Minor in Latina and Latino Studies

-- 3 core courses in Latina and Latino Studies:
+- 3 Core electives in Latina and Latino Studies: